Emma

 Ophelia comes of age as lady-in-waiting for Queen Gertrude, and her singular spirit captures Hamlet's affections.
 As lust and betrayal threaten the kingdom, Ophelia finds herself trapped between true love and controlling her own destiny.

 Forlorn heiress Penelope Wilhern is cursed, and the only way out is to fall in love with someone of suitable stock.
-But how can she find her soul mate when she's sequestered inside her family's estate with only her parents to keep her company.
-This untraditional fairy tale about a girl who bucks convention to create her own happy ending.
+But how can she find her soulmate when she's sequestered inside her family's estate with only her parents to keep her company?
+This untraditional fairy tale is about a girl who bucks convention to create her own happy ending.

-The Dashwood sisters, sensible Elinor and passionate Marianne, whose chances at marriage seem doomed by their family's sudden loss of fortune.
-When Henry Dashwood dies unexpectedly, his estate must pass on by law to his son from his first marriage, John and wife Fanny.
-But these circumstances leave Mr. Dashwood's current wife, and daughters Elinor, Marianne and Margaret, without a home and with barely enough money to live on.
+The Dashwood sisters, sensible Elinor and passionate Marianne, learn that their prospects of marriage seem doomed by their family's sudden loss of fortune.
+After Henry Dashwood dies unexpectedly, his estate must pass on by law to his son.
+These circumstances leave Mr. Dashwood's wife and daughters without a home and with barely enough money to live on.
 As Elinor and Marianne struggle to find romantic fulfillment in a society obsessed with financial and social status, they must learn to mix sense with sensibility in their dealings with both money and men.

-Two young gentlemen living in 1890s England use the same pseudonym ("Ernest") on the sly, which is fine until they both fall in love with women using that name, which leads to a comedy of mistaken identities...
+Two young gentlemen living in 1890s England use the same pseudonym ('Ernest') on the sly, which is fine until they both fall in love with women using that name, which leads to a comedy of mistaken identities.